Powerlearnproject/se-day1-assignment-TrixieNduts/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering makes it easy for users to obtain relevant results in the first prompt and it enhances the user-AI interaction so the AI understands the user's intention even with minimal input.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Give me a recipe of a cake.
+Give me a recipe of a chocolate cake.
+Be as Specific and Detailed as Possible